razergom/DiscordHaskellBot/README.md

-# Discord Bot with the power of Haskell #
+# Discord Bot with the Power of Haskell #

 Simple youtube notification bot from one selected channel written in haskell with the use of discord-haskell library.